GeyserMC/GeyserWiki/_docs/floodgate/issues.md

 Set `allow-invalid-usernames` to `true` in LuckPerms' config.

+## Failed to verify username! (with Paper)

+To completely mitigate this issue, disable `perform-username-validation` in the [unsupported settings in the `paper.yml` config file](https://paper.readthedocs.io/en/latest/server/configuration.html#unsupported-settings).
+Using Floodgate on the backend servers will also mitigate this issue.

 ## Error with Forge or Fabric Bukkit Hybrid

 At this time, there is no way to run Floodgate on servers that mix Forge and Bukkit or Fabric and Bukkit (For example: Magma, Mohist, and Cardboard/Bukkit4Fabric) - most hybrids do not support the complicated procedures we need to do in order to allow Bedrock players to connect (for the technically minded: these server softwares typically don't support NMS).